Anwarjondev/fast-food/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables (or set them in your deployment environment, e.g., Railway):

 ```env
 DB_DNS=postgres://username:password@localhost:5432/dbname